eldoghry/javaEatLite/use_cases/place_order_usecase.md

 #### 3. Preconditions

-- The user has installed the app or accessed the web version.
+- The user has accessed the web version.
 - The database contains restaurant and product details.
 - The system supports guest checkout (for unauthenticated users).